Transfer Stocks Out Of Your Robinhood Account

 Before You Initiate the Transfer

 Be sure to resolve any account restrictions or negative balances in your account prior to requesting a transfer, or your transfer may be delayed.

 How to Initiate a Transfer

 To begin the process, you'll need to contact your other brokerage and have them initiate the transfer.
-They’ll submit the transfer instructions to our clearing partner to transfer over your assets and funds.
+They’ll submit the transfer instructions to our clearing firm, Robinhood Securities (RHS), to transfer over your assets and funds.